top of page

 Hostas are widely available across Toronto and the GTA.
 In most local garden centres and nurseries, Blue Angel and June are common staples.
 Fire and Ice is also available, but it can be more seasonal—easier to find early in the spring when selection is best.

 The two biggest “buying tips” are pot size and grouping.
 Smaller pots will grow, but shaded beds can look empty in the first 1–2 seasons, which is when weeds become a problem.
-If budget allows, going one size up helps you get that finished look faster—especially for Blue Angel.
+If budget allows, going one size up helps you achieve that finished look faster—especially for Blue Angel.

 Hosta clump with bright green, heart-shaped leaves showing browned, crispy edges and small leaf spots, surrounded by tall grass stems in a garden bed.